DaBaby Has Been Arrested On Robbery & Battery Charges

 Advertisement

-The report also alleges that the rapper's team also made off with several of the promoters' belongings, including an iPhone 7, a credit card, and $80.
+The report also alleges that the rapper's team also made off with several of the promoters' belongings, including an iPhone 7, a credit card, and $80 USD.
 The Cafe Iguana Pines employee told police that someone in Kirk's posse "doused him with apple juice" during the fight.

 Kirk was arrested and taken into police custody, but he was not charged with robbery in relation to the Cafe Iguana Pines altercation.
 Upon arriving to police headquarters, however, authorities discovered that he had an outstanding warrant for his arrest in Texas.
 He was subsequently booked on battery charges for the Texas incident and will remain in Miami Dade PD's custody until further notice.